ozzono/articles/skill-assessment/skill-assesment_en.md

 ### HackerRank and similar tools

-Help evaluate the technical knowledge of programmers and software developers.
+Helps evaluate the technical knowledge of programmers and software developers.
 Although most tests are exciting and challenging, both the type of problem and the time constraint do not match the daily reality of those working with programming and therefore do not adequately assess the candidate's skills.
 It's common for these tools to have a strict time limitation present in most tests leading to a problem, as it may prevent the candidate from delivering the work and, consequently, does not allow for evaluating their performance.
 At least some platforms allow one to complete the tests within 24 hours, with a specific duration for each test.
 This approach provides greater flexibility and avoids continuous tests of 120 minutes, for example.

 #### Pros

 - Tests are usually quick;
-- It may include database tests in addition to code and logic tests;
+- It may include database tests in addition to code and logic tests.

 #### Cons

 - There is a strict time limit, and some tests can add up to 180m;
 - The test is limited, making it superficial and insufficient;
 - The test is conducted online, which could be better;
-- **Does not** assess skills used in the daily routine of most programmers or companies;
+- **Does not** assess skills used in the daily routine of most programmers or companies.

 [back to the top](#table-of-contents)

 ## An entire project shared through a Git repository

 Also known only as a code challenge, it's a flexible way to evaluate candidates' technical knowledge.
 The technical team describes what should be developed, and the candidate shares the result using code versioning tools like Github.
 However, this comprehensive evaluation can be slow and take around a week.
 This approach can discourage candidates and generate workload, especially if they are in simultaneous recruitment processes.
 Additionally, the candidate may have developed something similar in a previous challenge, which can make the evaluation less effective.
-Therefore, checking the candidate's GitHub history before starting the process is recommended, as described here.
+Therefore, checking the candidate's GitHub history before starting the process is recommended, as described [here](#assessment-of-public-repositories).
 Analyzing the repositories shared by the candidate can make the recruitment process much faster without giving up technical requirements.
-Still regarding this type of validation, it is important to remember that nothing guarantees that the shared code was actually written by the candidate, it could be a copy from any other repository or, as we recently saw, from code generation tools.
+Still, regarding this type of validation, it is important to remember that nothing guarantees that the shared code was actually written by the candidate, as it could be a copy from any other source or, as we recently saw, from code generation tools.

 #### Pros

 - Huge flexibility;
-- Ability to assess in-depth knowledge of only the topics of interest;
+- Ability to assess in-depth knowledge of only the topics of interest.

 #### Cons